 - Container filled with charcoal (beware...messy!)

 - Container filled with wooden letters and numbers.
 Children must reproduce the words they see on word flashcards or write 911.

 - How can we extinguish a burning candle without blowing on it?
 Simply place a glass on top of it to block its source of oxygen.

-The flashcards may be used to spark a conversation with your group, in your reading and writing area, or to identify your thematic bins.
-(Open-word flashcards-911) fireman, police car, dangerous products, hospital, seat belt, smoke detector, ambulance, traffic lights, fire extinguisher, stop sign, emergency exit
+Use the flashcards to spark a conversation with your group or in your reading and writing area.
+They may also be used to identify your thematic bins.
+(Open word flashcards-911) (Open giant word flashcards-911) Print. fireman, police car, dangerous products, hospital, seat belt, car seat, smoke detector, ambulance, traffic lights, fire extinguisher, stop sign, emergency exit

 PHYSICAL ACTIVITY AND MOTOR SKILLS